pierre-josselin/lol-map-champion-tracker/README.md

 - The map scale must be set to 100 in the interface settings
 - Requires the use of a Riot Games API key to be renewed every 24 hours (free and very easy to get)

+This tool works quite well but can show some limitations, especially when two or more enemies are close to each other.
+Also, the detection thresholds of some champions probably need to be adjusted, but I can't test all the champions now.
+Feel free to create an issue if necessary.

 If this is not a problem for you, you can skip ahead to see how to install it.

 ## Getting Started